opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 Getting Started
 ---------------
 Let's create a new JavaFX project.
-In Scene Builder set the windows element so that we have a Border Pane with:
+In Scene Builder we set the window elements so that we have a Border Pane with:

-- on RIGHT CENTER we can add a VBox. in this one we are goning to need 6 sliders, the first couple will control hue, the next one saturation and finally hue, with these sliders is posibly change the values of the HSV image.
+- on RIGHT CENTER we can add a VBox.
+In this one we are goning to need 6 sliders, the first couple will control hue, the next one saturation and finally brightness, with these sliders is possible to change the values of the HSV image.

 	.. code-block:: xml